nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

-E. Controlling Tux Paint
+E. Contrôle de Tux Paint

-1. Using a Mouse or Trackball
+1. Utiliser une Souris ou une Boule de pointage

 Tux Paint's main mode of operation is via any device that appears to your operating system as a mouse, including standard mice, trackballs, and